klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **Additional Affected Libraries**

 As previously said, through the years, many other libraries had been found to be affected by this vulnerability.
-While exploring all of them is outside the bounds of this post, following a list of additional resource, which can be use to further explore this fascinating issue:
+While exploring all of them is outside the bounds of this article, following a list of additional resource, which can be used by the hungry reader to further explore this fascinating issue:

 * [Kryo](https://www.contrastsecurity.com/security-influencers/serialization-must-die-act-1-kryo-serialization)
 * [XStream](http://www.pwntester.com/blog/2013/12/23/rce-via-xstream-object-deserialization38/)
 * [AMF](http://codewhitesec.blogspot.ru/2017/04/amf.html)
 * [YAML and Other](https://www.github.com/mbechler/marshalsec/blob/master/marshalsec.pdf)

-For additional references and a safe playground to exercise with this kind of vulnerabilities, my friend and colleague **Nicky Bloor** developed a fantastic vulnerable Lab, called [DeserLab](https://github.com/NickstaDB/DeserLab).
+For additional references and a safe playground to exercise with this kind of vulnerabilities, a dear friend and colleague **Nicky Bloor** developed a fantastic vulnerable Lab, called [DeserLab](https://github.com/NickstaDB/DeserLab).

-If that was not enough, he developed a set of fantastic tools to aid with Java deserialization identification and exploitation:
+If that was not enough, he released a set of fantastic tools to aid with Java deserialization identification and exploitation:

 * [SerializationDumper](https://github.com/NickstaDB/SerializationDumper)
 * [SerialBrute](https://github.com/NickstaDB/SerialBrute)